Primavera Sound: Barcelona’s indie rock festival

 As soon as you know you are coming to Barcelona for Primavera Sound you should buy your tickets immediately, for the simple reason that the longer you wait the more the price goes up.

-To get the lowest price you will need to buy your ticket a full year in advance: those who bought tickets in July 2018 paid 150 euros for entry to all the concerts in the 2019 festival.
+To get the lowest price you will need to buy your ticket a full year in advance.

 Sales then continue all year long, with the price changing roughly every 3 months.
-If you buy your ticket between the end of June and January it will cost 180 euros.
-Starting in January, the prices of the tickets are from 195 euros.
+If you buy your ticket between the end of June and January it will cost cheaper.
+Starting in January, the prices of the tickets are from 200 euros.
 It’s not cheap but there really are a lot of concerts.

 Entry restrictions for Primavera Sound